 In many homes, heating is provided not by a forced-air furnace, but by a boiler that heats water to circulate it through piping to radiators throughout the house.
-A key component of a boiler system is an expansion tank attached to the boiler or the nearby heating pipes, which serves to provide space for water and air within the boiler system to expand and contract without damaging pipes or valves.
+A key component of a hot water boiler system is an expansion tank attached to the boiler or the nearby heating pipes.
+The expansion tank serves to provide space for water and air within the boiler system to expand and contract without damaging pipes or valves.
 If the expansion tank is missing or not operating properly, pressure in the system may cause the boiler's pressure relief valve to vent water.
 Or, air bubbles being released by the heating water may gather somewhere else in the system, causing a blockage that stops the flow of hot water.

 How the Expansion Tank Functions

 Air inside a hot water boiler (hydronic) heating system is both necessary and inevitable.
 The presence of air assists in the flow of hot water through the piping to the radiators.
 Water naturally expands and contracts as it heats and cools, and air within the system provides a cushion that allows for expansion without damaging pipes or allowing the pressure relief valve (PRV) to expel water from the system.
 But this air must be located in the proper location within the system.
 If air builds up in undesired locations, a condition called hydronic airlock can develop, which essentially stops the convective flow of hot water and renders all or parts of your radiator system inoperable.

 The expansion tank provides a designated location for air in the system to dwell.
 It is either a simple steel cylindrical tank located above the boiler or, in newer systems, a flattened round tank with a more sophisticated operation.
 Both types are normally fairly trouble-free devices, but they can require servicing if the tank fills with too much water or if it loses air pressure.

 Two Types of Expansion Tanks